She’s the one temptation he didn’t plan for.

 She won’t want you now.
 Why would she?

 From eighteen stories below, a truck horn, that long, piercing blare, sounded.
-Rush hour.
+Tail-end of rush hour.
 Pedestrians.
 He should check.

 No. Didn’t need to.
 He’d lived in this building five years.
 He knew the traffic patterns.
 He stepped onto the balcony and dragged the iron bistro chair next to the rail.